-Despite the ongoing state of emergency, which was declared by President Goodluck Jonathan for Adamawa, Borno and Yobe states during May 2013, Boko Haram attacks have escalated during the first half of 2014.
+Despite the ongoing military state of emergency, which was declared by President Goodluck Jonathan for Adamawa, Borno and Yobe states in May 2013, Boko Haram attacks have escalated during the first half of 2014.
 According to Human Rights Watch more than 2,050 civilians have been killed by Boko Haram since January.
 On 23 June the UN High Commissioner for Refugees announced that there are currently nearly 650,000 internally displaced persons in northeast Nigeria.

-The government has been unable to adequately protect populations in the north from the threat posed by Boko Haram or to prevent recurring inter-communal violence in central Nigeria.
-The security forces' acts of arbitrary detention and extra-judicial killing of suspected Boko Haram members violate international human rights law.
-In spite of the government's deployment of additional forces in the north under the state of emergency, Boko Haram attacks have increased.
+The government has so far been unable to adequately protect populations from the threat posed by Boko Haram or to prevent recurring inter-communal violence in central Nigeria.
+The security forces' alleged acts of arbitrary detention and extra-judicial killing of suspected Boko Haram members may violate international human rights law.

 The government of Nigeria is struggling to uphold its Responsibility to Protect and needs the ongoing support of the international community.

-Security forces must protect vulnerable communities in a manner that is consistent with international human rights standards.
+NECESSARY ACTION: Nigerian security forces must enhance protection of vulnerable communities, especially in the northeast of the country.
 With international assistance, the government should advance security sector reform to ensure that the army and police are trained to prevent mass atrocities while respecting human rights.

-The African Union, Economic Community of West African States and UN, along with states with significant bilateral ties to Nigeria, such as the United States and United Kingdom, should continue to assist the government in upholding its responsibility to protect its population.
+The UN, African Union and Economic Community of West African States, along with states with significant bilateral ties to Nigeria, such as the United States and United Kingdom, should continue to assist the government in upholding its Responsibility to Protect its population.
 These actors should urge the authorities to strengthen the rule of law and ensure accountability for all grave human rights violations.

 As Nigeria prepares for the 2015 general elections, politicians from all parties should refrain from inflammatory statements that could deepen religious, ethnic and inter-communal divisions.